unfor19/kubernetes-localdev/challenges/README.md

 ### Challenge

-Find a way to read Willy's Makefile, so it will make sense.
+Find a way to read Willy's Makefile so that it will make sense.

-The prize is quite nice, Willy wrote a Makefile which is related to this repository.
+The prize is quite lovely, and Willy wrote a Makefile which is related to this repository.

 ### Hint